Characters: Parks and Recreation

-- Ambiguously Bi: She expresses interest in going to a strip club, and thinks Jerry’s painting of topless Leslie is hot.
+- Ambiguously Bi: She expresses interest in going to a strip club, and thinks Jerry's painting of the topless centaur that resembles Leslie is hot.

 - Aside Glance: Due to the format, all the characters do it from time to time, but the aside glance appears to be April's primary form of communication.

 - Babies Ever After: With Andy in the Distant Finale.